 Protection from diseases.
 Several of the prevalent diseases on palms – like pink rot and diamond scale – are worse when palms are stressed or not growing vigorously.
 Proper water, drainage and fertilization that we discussed above will reduce the incidence of these problematic diseases.
 However, protective treatments should be made until the underlying soil, drainage or watering problems are fixed.

 The remaining concern is insects on palms.
 While generally there are not a lot of pests that can bother palms, on occasion they will become infested.
 Aphids, scale, mealy bugs and mites are the most common insects we see.
 These don’t kill a palm, but they can weaken it and allow diseases or other problems to proliferate.
 If these have been a problem on your palms, proper treatments will reduce the problems and allow your palms to thrive again.
 In the San Diego area, there is a destructive newer insect that does kill palms.
 It is called the South American palm weevil.
 One of the largest insects we deal with, it attacks the upper growing tip of the palm and completely destroys it.
 Since this is the only growing part of the palm itself, the palm does not survive.
 Proactive treatments are the only possible solution.

-If you are worried about the health of your palm trees, or you would like some advice on a maintenance plan for them, fill out the form below to contact your certified arborist at Arborwell.
+If you are worried about the health of your palm trees, or you would like some advice on a maintenance plan for them, reach out to your certified arborist at Arborwell.
 We will be happy to visits your site and inspect them and develop a wellness program for their long term health and survival.